-PORTLAND, Ore. — Access to Multnomah Falls will be limited due to repairs on the Historic Columbia River Highway.
-The closure, which starts Oct.
+PORTLAND, Ore. — Access to Multnomah Falls is limited due to repairs on the Historic Columbia River Highway.
+The closure, which started Oct.
 1, will last until Memorial Day 2025, coinciding with a time when foot traffic typically slows.

 During the closure, eastbound vehicles will not be able to access Multnomah Falls, with traffic being redirected at Wahkeena Falls.
 Some routes were already blocked, confusing first-time visitors like Meena Wagner, who traveled from Bend.